Automattic/Edit-Flow/readme.txt

 == Changelog ==

+= 0.7.2 (??? ??, ????) =
+* Support for trashing posts from the calendar.
+Thanks danyork for the idea and a bit of code

 = 0.7.1 (Apr.
 11, 2012) =
 * Show the year on the calendar and story budget if it's not the current year
 * Allow users to save post subscriptions the first time they save the post.
 This also fixes the bug where a user wouldn't be subscribed until they saved the post twice